 Used to calibrate GA output with human-subject experimental data.

-For us, seems predicting prices is easier than predicting how to respond to changing prices.
+For us humans, it seems that predicting prices is easier than predicting how to respond to changing prices.

-Perhaps this suggest how markets help us solve difficult problems (see the EJ June 2005 feature discussed in Lecture 2).
+Perhaps this suggests how markets help us solve difficult problems (see the EJ June 2005 feature discussed in Lecture 2).